 The US schooling system faces many challenges, from the influx of immigrant children who speak little English to the need to cater to the needs of students who come from nontraditional backgrounds.
 Despite these challenges, schools must adapt to accommodate a diverse student body and respond to demands that curriculum reflect various cultures.
-They must also develop basic skills necessary for the job market, and they must consider the needs of nontraditional students.
+They must also develop basic skills necessary for the job market, and they must consider the needs of nontraditional indian news.

 The US educational system is highly decentralized.
 The belief in free market capitalism and the freedom of private competition have led to an education system that has not been centralized in the past.
 Furthermore, the constitution does not specifically mention education.
 As such, each state has its own schooling system.
 This has resulted in a highly diverse system of education, with differences in each state’s education systems.
 This is a problem, as the US educational system is far from perfect.